DN-debug/peux-os-sitebuild/src/pages/index.md

     is_numbered: false
     grid_items:
       - title: Customized Environment
-        content: >+
+        content: >
           POS uses customized XFCE as its default-version.
 BTRFS is the default filesystem with autosnap enabled.
-It uses Polybar as its default panel.
+It is the first distro to use Polybar as its default panel.
 Aiming to have a minimal desktop and yet beautiful.
       - title: Beautiful yet Secure
         content: >
           POS doesn't only look good.
 It is tied with apps that will help you